Skip to content

 The ideal spread of temperature is 20℃ in main living areas (lounge, dining, kitchen, utility), 18℃ in bedrooms and 22℃ in bathrooms.
 However, this will depend on the efficiency of the MVHR system, the air-tightness result, and the thermal performance of your building.

-MVHR SYSTEM IS VERY NOISY – FALSE
+MVHR SYSTEMS ARE VERY NOISY – FALSE

 MVHR systems are typically quieter compared to older ventilation systems due to advancements in technology, but absolute silence may not always be achievable.
 While they’re designed to operate quietly, some level of noise is expected, particularly in larger or more complex systems.